education.vic.gov.au

 Fieldwork is undertaken to gather further evidence about school practices and identifies:

-• where needed, evidence to support the Curriculum and Student Learning Minimum Standard compliance assessment.
+• where needed, evidence to support the Curriculum and Student Learning Minimum Standard and department policy requirements compliance assessment.

-All fieldwork should be completed by the morning of the final panel day, so the panel has sufficient time to develop key directions for the next School Strategic Plan (SSP).
+It is recommended all fieldwork is completed by the morning of the final panel day so the panel has sufficient time to develop key directions for the next School Strategic Plan (SSP).

 Final panel day